huozhi/codice/README.md

 - `--codice-editor-text-color`: The color of the editor text.
 - `--codice-editor-background-color`: The background color of the editor.
 - `--codice-editor-caret-color`: The color of the caret in the editor.
+- `--codice-editor-control-color`: The color of the control items in the editor.

 For example, you can set the following CSS in your application: